Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Problems

 Note: 31% of owners surveyed own a 3rd generation Escape (2013-2019), with the 1.6L EcoBoost engine experiencing overheating and cylinder head failure being the most common issues.
-27% of owners own a 4th generation Escape (2020-Present), reporting a higher frequency of oil leaks and fuel vapors in the engine bay.
+27% of owners own a 4th generation Escape (2020-Present), reporting a higher frequency of oil leaks and fuel vapours in the engine bay.

 Important Point: